 4 in 100 people with asthma in the UK have what's known as severe asthma.
 This is where their condition is more unstable and more difficult to control with the usual medicines.
 As a result, sufferers are more likely to have frequent, severe attacks.

 High Death Rates

-Unfortunately the UK has one of the highest death rates from asthma for reasons that are not entirely clear.
+Unfortunately the UK has one of the highest death rates from asthma.
+The reasons for this are not entirely clear.

 On average there are 3 deaths per day from asthma and according to Asthma UK one person has a potentially life threatening attack every 10 seconds.
-It is thought that these deaths are occurring because basic care and knowledge is not readily available.
+It's thought that these deaths are occurring because basic care and knowledge is not readily available.